DIY Wall Art Botanicals Prints

-To make a DIY stencil painting you will need these supplies:
+To make your own diy botanical art using a stencil you will need these supplies:

 - Base color – I liked the dark background with a white botanical.
 You could use any color that provides a lot of contrast.
-I used Blue Behr paint (in the sample 8 oz size).
+I used Blue Behr paint ( sample 8 oz size is a great option).

 - Stencil paint color – I used white primer that I had leftover.